ztenretep/ravencoin_tools/README.md

 # Introduction

-<p align="justify">To access the Ravencoin Blockchain directly, a node must be installed and connected to the network.</p>
+<p align="justify">To access the Ravencoin Blockchain directly, a node must be installed and connected to the network.
+Then follow these steps.</p>

 <p align="justify">You can use file 'raven-4.3.2.1-x86_64-linux-gnu.zip' for a basic installation.
 The node is started via './ravend -daemon -maxconnections=10000'.</p>